DeuteriumDev/dt-srm/README.md

 - a user
 - a group
 - add that user to the group
-- a folder
+- a folder, copying the new id to your copy buffer
-- add a permission for the group to the folder
+- add a permission for the group to the folder, using folder as the content type, and the saved id
 - an org, and use the group as the "root"

-TODO: add seeding script to `manage.py`

 > remix_frontend